Welcome to Peterborough Choral Society

 We are enjoying the journey with our Musical Director, Bradley Smith having completed our first full season under his baton.
 He is internationally renowned and is an inspirational voice coach and can always give us tips and techniques.

-The choice of music is varied as you can see from previous concerts.
+The choice of music is varied as you can see from our previous concerts.
 There is more information about rehearsal and concert dates, subscriptions and social events, see Choir Life.
 If you would like to come back to singing or you think this is the choir for you, please send us a message on the Contact Us page and we'd be pleased to help.
 We look forward to hearing from you.

 Love, Sacred & Profane